-- Paid sick leave: flat-rate or earnings-related payments intended to compensate the protected person in full or in part for the loss of earnings caused by temporary inability to work due to sickness or injury.
-These benefits may be paid by autonomous social protection schemes, but they may also be provided by the employer in form of a continued payment of wages and salaries during the period of sickness. - Paid leave in case of sickness or injury of a dependent child. - Other cash benefits: miscellaneous payments made to protected people in connection with sickness or injury.
+- Paid sick leave: flat-rate or earnings-related payments intended to compensate the protected person, in full or in part, for the loss of earnings caused by their temporary inability to work due to sickness or injury.
+These benefits may be paid by autonomous social protection schemes, but they may also be provided by the employer in form of a continued payment of wages and salaries during the period of sickness; - Paid leave in case of sickness or injury of a dependent child; - Other cash benefits: miscellaneous payments made to protected people in connection with sickness or injury;

-- Cash benefits that replace loss of earnings during temporary inability to work in case of pregnancy (these benefits are included under 'Family/children related allowance (HY050G)). - Cash benefits that replace loss of earnings during temporary inability to work in case of disability (these benefits are included under 'Disability benefits' (PY130G)). - Payments made for employers to an employee in lieu of wages and salaries through a social insurance scheme when unable to work through sickness where such payment

-- can not be separately and clearly identified as social benefits (these payments are included under 'gross employee cash or near cash income' (PY010G). - Additional payments made for employers to an employee to supplement the sickness leave pay entitlement from a social insurance scheme, where such payments can not be separately and clearly identified as social benefits (those payments are included under 'gross employee cash or near cash income' (PY010G)).
+- Cash benefits that replace the loss of earnings during a temporary inability to work in the case of pregnancy (these benefits are included under 'family/children related allowance (HY050G)); - Cash benefits that replace loss of earnings during temporary inability to work in the case of disability (these benefits are included under 'disability benefits' (PY130G)); - Payments made for employers to an employee in lieu of wages and salaries through a social insurance scheme when unable to work due to sickness, where such payment cannot be separately and clearly identified as social benefits (these payments are included under 'gross employee cash or near cash income' (PY010G); - Additional payments made by employers to an employee to supplement the sickness leave pay entitlement from a social insurance scheme, where such payments cannot be separately and clearly identified as social benefits (those payments are included under 'gross employee cash or near cash income' (PY010G)).

-Disability benefits (PY130G)

-Disability benefits refer to benefits that provide an income to persons below standard retirement age whose ability to work and earn is impaired beyond a minimum level laid down by legislation by a physical or mental disability.
+Disability benefits (PY130G): Disability benefits refer to benefits that provide an income to persons below the standard retirement age whose ability to work and earn is impaired beyond a minimum level laid down by legislation by a physical or mental disability.

-Disability is the full or partial inability to engage in economic activity or to lead a normal life due to a physical or mental impairment that is likely to be either permanent or to persist beyond a minimum prescribed period.
+Disability is the full or partial inability to engage in economic activity or to lead a normal life due to a physical or mental impairment which is likely to be either permanent or to persist beyond a minimum prescribed period.

-- Disability Pension: periodic payment intended to maintain or support the income of someone below standard retirement age who suffers from a disability which impairs his or her ability to work or earn beyond a minimum level laid down by legislation. - Early retirement in case of reduced ability to work: periodic payments to older workers who retire before reaching standard retirement age as a result of reduced ability to work.
-These pensions normally cease when the beneficiary becomes entitled to an old age pension. - Care allowance: benefit paid to disabled people below standard retirement age who need frequent or constant assistance to help them meet the extra costs of attendance (other than medical care).
-The benefit must not be a reimbursement of certified expenditure. - Economic integration of the handicapped: allowances paid to disabled people when they undertake work adapted to their condition, normally in a sheltered workshop, or when they undergo vocational training. - Disability benefits to disabled children in their own right, irrespective of dependency. - Other cash benefits: periodic and lump-sum payments not falling under the above headings, such as occasional income support and so on.
+- Disability pension: periodic payments intended to maintain or support the income of someone below the standard retirement age who suffers from a disability which impairs his or her ability to work or earn beyond a minimum level laid down by legislation; - Early retirement in the case of a reduced ability to work: periodic payments to older workers who retire before reaching standard retirement age as a result of reduced ability to work.
+These pensions normally cease when the beneficiary becomes entitled to an old age pension; - Care allowance: benefit paid to disabled people who are below the standard retirement age who need frequent or constant assistance to help them meet the additional costs of care related to their disability (other than medical care).
+The benefit must not be a reimbursement of certified expenditure;

+- Economic integration of the handicapped: allowances paid to disabled people when they undertake work adapted to their condition, normally in a sheltered workshop, or when they undergo vocational training; - Disability benefits to disabled children in their own right, irrespective of dependency; - Other cash benefits: periodic and lump-sum payments not falling under the above headings, such as occasional income support and so on.